 History usually explains why something is as it is.
 Before analysing current services in the light of the analysis above, a look back into history might help.

-This very brief review illustrates that the distinction between immediate diagnostic and treatment organisations and long-term care organisations has been present for two millennia.
+This brief review illustrates that the distinction between immediate diagnostic and treatment organisations and long-term care organisations has existed for two millennia.
 Only in Roman times, when one organisation (the army) was responsible for both acute and long-term care of their soldiers, was there a close integration between early and late care.
 It also illustrates that hospitals, now focused on acute care, evolved from institutions once responsible for the long-term sick.

-The problem is probably obvious, but will be set out.
+The problem is probably obvious but will be set out.